netlify/netlify-plugin-lighthouse/README.md

 ```

-### Run Lighthouse for different devices
+### Run Lighthouse for the desktop experience

-By default, Lighthouse takes a mobile-first performance testing approach and runs audits for mobile devices.
+By default, Lighthouse takes a mobile-first performance testing approach and runs its audits for the mobile device experience.
+Updates to `netlify.toml` will take effect for new builds.

-You can optionally run Lighthouse audits for a desktop device by including `preset = "desktop"` in your `netlify.toml` file:
+You can optionally run Lighthouse audits for the desktop experience by including `preset = "desktop"` in your `netlify.toml` file:

 ```
 [[plugins]]